Trixie Belden Editions

 - The pictures on the cover are almost cartoon-like.
 (Think graphic novel style.)

 - Celia Crampien is the cover artist, while Mary Stevens original diagrams are displayed inside.
-Gone (for good?) are Paul Frame's drawings.
+Gone (for good?) are Paul Frame's multi-color paintings.

 - Random House Kids is on the ISBN on the back cover, but you find out inside that Penguin Books has taken over Random House.